ulasakdeniz/go-typed-promise/README.md

 # go-typed-promise

-A type-safe generic promise library for Go.
+A type-safe generic promise library for Go 1.19.

 ## Installation